Democratic Party (Italy): Leadership of Enrico Letta

 In the midst of the formation of Draghi's government, Zingaretti was heavily criticised by the party's minority for his management of the crisis and strenuous support to Conte.
 On 4 March, after weeks of internal turmoil, Zingaretti announced his resignation as secretary, stating that he was "ashamed of the power struggles" within the party.
 In the next days, many prominent members of the PD, including Zingaretti himself, but also former Prime Minister Gentiloni, former party secretary Franceschini and President of Emilia-Romagna Bonaccini, publicly asked former Prime Minister Enrico Letta to become the new leader of the party.
 Following an initial reluctancy, Letta stated that he needed a few days to evaluate the option.
 On 12 March, he officially accepted his candidacy as new party's leader.
 On 14 March, the national assembly of the PD elected Letta secretary with 860 votes in favour, 2 against and 4 abstentions.

 On 17 March, Letta appointed Irene Tinagli and Peppe Provenzano as his deputy secretaries.
 On the following day, he appointed the party's new executive, composed of eight men and eight women.
-Later that month, Letta forced the party's eaders in Parliament, Graziano Delrio and Andrea Marcucci, to resign and proposed the election of two female leaders: consequently, Simona Malpezzi and Debora Serracchiani were elected to replace them.
+Later that month, Letta forced the party's leaders in Parliament, Graziano Delrio and Andrea Marcucci, to resign and proposed the election of two female leaders.
+Consequently, Simona Malpezzi and Debora Serracchiani were elected to replace them.

 In October 2021, Letta won the by-election for the Siena district with 49.9% of votes, returning to the Parliament after six years.
 In the concurrent local elections, the PD and its allies won municipal elections in Milan, Bologna, Naples, Rome, Turin and many other major cities across the country.